Linos1391/rebirth-game/README.md

 ## Introduction:

 I made this game initially for my school project.
 And I think everyone should try it!
-I will still keep updating.

 There are total 5 endings (2 are hidden).